CodingItWrong/codingitwrong.com/_posts/2018-03-04-comparing-vue-component-testing-tools.md

 });
 ```

 Interacting with form elements with Vue unit test is a bit cumbersome.
-For clicks we can just call click(), but entering text is harder:
+Vue instances expose the `$el` property, which points to the root DOM element of the component.
+This allows us to programmatically interact with form elements just like we can in basic DOM scripting.
+For clicks we can just call `click()`, but entering text is harder:

 ```js
 let messageField = vm.$el.querySelector("[data-test='messageText']");